Back

 More than just pretty graphs, dashboards empower teams to make data-driven decisions.
 Here’s why they matter:

-Now, let’s explore some of the best dashboards created by YMCA teams and discover how they can add significant value to your organization.
+Now, let’s explore some of the best dashboards created by our customers and discover how they can add significant value to your organization.

 Who it’s for